-Over the period July 2014 to June 2017, Access to Allied Psychological Services (ATAPS) referral rates for Aboriginal and Torres Strait Islander individuals were small and fluctuated greatly.
-Figure 1 shows the ATAPS Aboriginal and Torres Strait Islander referral and service frequency over the period July 2014 to June 2017.
-The ATAPS program ceased as of 30 June 2017 and has been replaced by the Psychological Services Program.
+Over the period July 2018 to June 2019, Access to Psychological Services Program (PSP) referral rates for Aboriginal and Torres Strait Islander individuals were small and increased in 2019.

 Figure 1.
-ATAPs referrals for and service utilization by A&TSI clients, 2015-2017
+Number of referrals for Aboriginal and Torres Strait Islander people on the Gold Coast to Psychological Services Program, GCPHN region, 2018-2019

-For many Aboriginal and Torres Strait Islander people in the community, being able to access culturally safe and competent health care is key to the accessibility and effectiveness of health services.
-The visible presence of Aboriginal and Torres Strait Islander staff members (such as Aboriginal Health Workers) has been demonstrated to help manage the risk of services unintentionally alienating Aboriginal and Torres Strait Islander people.
+For many Aboriginal and Torres Strait Islander people in the community, being able to access culturally safe and competent health care is key to the accessibility and effectiveness of health services: The visible presence of Aboriginal and Torres Strait Islander staff members (such as Aboriginal Health Workers) has been demonstrated to help manage the risk of services unintentionally alienating Aboriginal and Torres Strait Islander people.